ARMmbed/mbed-os-5-docs/docs/api/api_alternative.md

 **Notes:**

 - `InterruptManager`: Do not use this class; it is not part of the public API and will be removed in the future.
-- `CallChain`: Do not use this function; it is not part of the public API and will be removed in the future.<!--function or class?-->
+- `CallChain`: Do not use this function; it is not part of the public API and will be removed in the future.

+<span class="tips">The full Doxygen offers [a list of deprecated functions](../mbed-os-api-doxy/deprecated.html).</span>